jian0084/mad9022-w19/docs/modules/week3/cordova-commands.md

 The `config.xml` file is the settings file for your Cordova project.

 ## Storing Data

+There are many options for saving data in a Cordova application.

 ## Cordova Video Playlist

 Here is the playlist of tutorials on Cordova.
-As more Cordova tutorials are created, they will be added to this playlist.
+As more Cordova tutorials are created, they will be added to [this playlist](https://www.youtube.com/watch?v=CDY1fRZycGk&list=PLyuRouwmQCjkLnfGRHMosenaxPq9PqH0n).